 Your existing customer service reps have a lot to teach their new colleagues about how to solve customer problems.
 Passing along this knowledge gets trainees up to speed more quickly and contributes to creating a consistent customer experience from rep to rep. Have trainees shadow your seasoned, high-performing customer service agents as they work with customers.

-Trainees should write down questions and observations as they shadow their colleagues and stop to discuss them after each interaction.
+Customer service representatives undergoing customer service training should write down questions and observations as they shadow their colleagues and stop to discuss them after each customer interaction.
 Since they’ll be stopping to discuss trainees’ questions, your existing customer service reps will probably handle fewer customer issues than they normally would.
 Be sure to budget for that drop off by increasing your customer service coverage on days when trainees are shadowing.

 Your customers don’t buy your products out of goodwill—they’re buying them in order to solve a problem.
 The better your agents understand the problems your customers are facing, the better equipped they’ll be to provide help that goes beyond what your customers might find in your online help resources.